sstadick/perbase/README.md

             Fix overlapping mates counts, see docs for full details

     -M, --skip-merging-intervals
-            Skip mergeing togther regions specified in the optional BED or BCF/VCF files.
+            Skip merging together regions specified in the optional BED or BCF/VCF files.

             **NOTE** If this is set it could result in duplicate output entries for regions that overlap. **NOTE** This may cause issues with downstream tooling.